 - Students should arrive at the bus stop no more than five minutes before the bus is scheduled to depart.
 A ten-minute lead time may be needed during the first two weeks. - Students should respect their neighbors' property.
 This is done by waiting on the sidewalk or parkway.
-Climbing on trees or running through bushes is not permitted.
+Climbing on trees or running through bushes is not permitted - Students should be instructed not to play catch or throw snowballs or other objects while waiting for the bus.